Ema San Payo

 Protection psychologist

-Ema San Payo has a master’s degree in Clinical and Systemic Health Psychology (Family, Community and Forensic) from the Faculty of Psychology of the University of Lisbon.
-During her master’s degree, she did an internship at a foster home where she worked with children, biological and adoptive families and the technical team, focusing on playful methodologies.
-This experience meant that, at the same time, writing her thesis on adoption wasn’t just a theoretical abstract and, in Valencia in 2023, she presented it at the 9th edition of the International Congress of Clinical Psychology and Child and Adolescent Health.
+Ema San Payo holds a Master’s degree in Clinical and Health Psychology with a specialization in Systemic Approaches (Family, Community, and Forensic) from the Faculty of Psychology at the University of Lisbon.
+During her Master’s, she completed an internship at a residential care home, where she worked with children, their birth and adoptive families, and the professional support team, using play-based therapeutic approaches.
+This hands-on experience allowed her thesis on adoption to be grounded in real-life practice, rather than purely theoretical.
+In 2023, she presented her research at the 9th International Congress of Clinical and Health Psychology on Children and Adolescents in Valencia.

-In 2024, she did an Erasmus+ internship at the Dedalus Social Cooperative in Naples, co-creating socio-emotional integration projects with and for unaccompanied foreign minors.
+In 2024, she completed an Erasmus+ internship at the Dedalus Social Cooperative in Naples, where she co-developed socio-emotional integration projects with and for unaccompanied foreign minors.

-She is currently a member of the ProChild CoLAB team, working on the Protection axis of the Family to Family project.
+She is currently part of the Protection team at ProChild CoLAB, working on the Family to Family project.

 hobbies